devopsdevelopmentplatform/ArmyKnife/Writerside/topics/Introduction.md

 - Convert the large makefile targets to Bash, Python, Go, or Rust
 - Add Fedora as an option
 - Test on Windows with WSL
+- Create an ArmyKnife Pro Version and do Cloud Deploys
+- Create a front end or IDP
+- Add lots more bash functions in the bash library
+- Add all the modern DevOps tools
+- Add all the cloud clients

 # Demo Hardware Used